LHeen08/Insta-Followers-Selenium/README.md

 ## Usage
 There is a scripts folder to allow simple usage of running and creating the containers.
 <br />
-You can use the .sh scripts for Linux/MacOS or use the Windows/.ps1 scripts for running on Windows.
+You can use the .sh scripts for Linux/MacOS or use the Windows/.ps1 scripts in powershell for running on Windows.

 The process is the same for each OS, just the names will be different
 1. Run the setup.sh (Linux/MacOS) or the setup.ps1 (Windows) to setup the docker containers